How Children Thrive:

 When we can show times and places in our home when we relax and are open minded, children pick up on our patience for listening.
 After all, they want to be held to calm their worries down.
 And that’s how we create a secure space for them, where they don’t have to be afraid to be themselves.

 Dinner Time can be a time for togetherness.
 A time to open up beautiful arguments.
 To create rituals and celebrate traditions.
 And to show that its OK to have opinions.
+Create tech free, and screen free zones so you create opportunities to engage face to face.

-They’re places that are immune to the divisive walls of religion, economics and politics.
+Schools are immune to the divisive walls of religion, economics and politics.
 They provide cultural literacy and are prime spots for information and ideation.

 Other Important Environments: